duanebyer/sidis/README.md

 `cogapp` utility is used for code generation. `cogapp` can be installed through `pip` as `pip install cogapp`.

+For building the generator, ROOT must be installed on your system.
+For building the documentation, Doxygen must be installed.
+For building the tests, Catch2 must be installed.

 Once `cogapp` is available, use CMake to build the project.
 On most Linux systems, this looks like: